 “Something else that helps during the Holiday season is getting involved in helping someone who will most likely be without any gifts this year.
 (I like to see how I can help at Safe Houses where women have had to go when they are being abused by a spouse. – See photo above) Just giving to another woman who is struggling can really help them (and us).
 Call your local shelter and ask if any of the women are going through divorce and order someone a Holiday Edition of the Divorce Survival Kit (they are still at a reduced rate).
 Or just get gifts that make her feel like she is being pampered and cared for.
 Also, most Churches have an Angel Tree.
 I’ve been taking a name or two off of a tree every year for years, and I love those days when I go and try to pick out things for a kid or an adult that will make them feel loved during this season especially.
 I also like to put in encouraging little notes as well.
 I know the holidays are difficult, but reaching out and helping someone who is really struggling always makes us feel better, too.
 (One other thing is that if you have young children, grandchildren, neices and nephews or just neighborhood youngsters, it’s a great way to teach them the value of sharing what we have with those who need a hand up.
 Our church has a motto this year.
 Very simple: “Love Does.”
 Love is an action verb.
 There’s no better time than now to share love.”

 This is also a time to get something helpful for yourself.
-The special price is still available for the Holiday Edition of the Divorce Survival Kit.
-Go to www.midlifedivorcerecovery.com and see what’s in it.
+Go to the MasterPlan Divorce Recovery Program & Community and see what’s in it.
 It will make the holidays better for you and for all the people who care about you.

 If you don’t do anything else for yourself this holiday season, if you haven’t already, join us in the MDRcommunity.
-You can do that by going to www.midlifedivorcerecovery.com and click on the CLICK HERE button under the heading of MDRcommunity.
 We’d love to meet you.
 We’re a group of strong, good, fun women who encourage each other and refuse to let this divorce destroy our joy whatever the season!